Bancroft, Ontario

 Bancroft (/ˈbæŋkrɒft/) is a town located on the York River in Hastings County in the Canadian province of Ontario.
-It was first settled in the 1850s by United Empire Loyalists and Irish immigrants.
+It was first settled in the 1850s by descendants of the United Empire Loyalists and Irish immigrants.
 From the mid-1950s to about 1982, mining was the primary industry.
 A village until 1999, Bancroft then merged with Dungannon Township to form the Town of Bancroft.
-The population at the time of the 2016 Census was 3,881; the regional population is 40,000.
+The population at the time of the 2021 Census was 4,065; the regional population is 60,000.
 There are 150,000 visitors to Bancroft, annually.

 History

-By 1823, the government had purchased nearly two million acres of land from the Chippewa and Mississaga First Nations including a tract on the York River in Hastings County which had been established in 1792.
+By 1823, the government had purchased nearly two million acres of land from the Chippewa and Mississauga First Nations including a tract on the York River in Hastings County which had been established in 1792.
 The area was mapped in 1835 by explorer David Thompson.